Finite p-Irregular Subgroups of PGL(2,k)

-This paper has two main parts, which are somewhat disparate in nature.
-The first part --- Sections~\ref{Sec: Fixed Points} through~\ref{Sec: p-irregular} --- is devoted to following Dickson's arguments in \cite[\S239--261]{Dickson_Linear_Groups_1901} in order to give a complete classification of finite subgroups of $\PGL_2(k)$ when $k$ is algebraically closed.
-(This seems to be the same argument used by Klein.)
-Dickson's proof is very elementary --- it uses only some basics of group actions, the Sylow theorems, and a little knowledge of the action of $\PGL_2(k)$ on $\PP^1(k)$.
-We have endeavored to keep this part of the paper completely elementary and as self-contained as possible; it could serve as the basis for a reading project by an undergraduate with a background in abstract algebra.
+This article consists of two main parts, which are somewhat disparate in nature.
+The first part --- Sections~\ref{Sec: Fixed Points} through~\ref{Sec: p-irregular} --- is devoted to generalizing the arguments of Klein, Gierster, and Moore, following Dickson's exposition \cite[\S239--261]{Dickson_Linear_Groups_1901}, in order to give a complete classification of finite subgroups of $\PGL_2(k)$ when $k$ is algebraically closed.\footnote{A list of isomorphism types of subgroups of $\PSL_2(k)$ for $k$ algebraically closed appears in Suzuki's book \cite[p.404]{Suzuki_Group_Theory_I}, but no description of conjugacy classes is given.
+In addition, Suzuki incorrectly attributes the classification of subgroups of $\PSL_2(\FF_q)$ to Dickson \cite[p.392]{Suzuki_Group_Theory_I}.} The argument is elementary --- it uses only some basics of group actions, the Sylow theorems, and a little knowledge of the action of $\PGL_2(k)$ on $\PP^1(k)$.
+We have endeavored to keep this part of the article completely self-contained; it could serve as the basis for a reading project by an undergraduate with a background in abstract algebra.
 As a natural byproduct of this approach, we were able to recover the classical description of finite $p$-regular subgroups of $\PGL_2(k)$ for an algebraically closed field $k$ (cf. Theorem~C).
-We note that a list of isomorphism types of subgroups of $\PSL_2(k)$ for $k$ algebraically closed appears in Suzuki's book \cite[Thm.~6.17]{Suzuki_Group_Theory_I}, but no classification of conjugacy classes is given.
+We stress that nothing in this part of the article is new; however, the next part depends heavily on these statements.

-The second part of this paper --- Sections~\ref{Sec: Separably closed} and~\ref{Sec: Descent} --- completes the classification of finite subgroups of $\PGL_2(k)$ by first passing to separably closed fields, and then by applying Galois descent.
+The second part of this paper --- Sections~\ref{sec:arithmetic_p_regular} and~\ref{Sec: Proofs} --- completes the classification of finite subgroups of $\PGL_2(k)$ by first passing to separably closed fields, and then by applying Galois descent.
 This part is less elementary and draws heavily from Beauville's paper \cite{Beauville_Finite_Subgroups_2010}.
-The main idea is to use a cohomological parameterization of the distinct conjugacy classes of subgroups in $\PGL_2(k)$ that coincide over a separable closure of $k$.
+The main idea is to use a cohomological parameterization of the set of conjugacy classes of subgroups in $\PGL_2(k)$ that coincide over a separable closure of $k$.
 For $p$-irregular subgroups, the relevant cohomology set turns out to be trivial, and so we reduce to the case of separably closed fields.
 In this sense, the classification of $p$-irregular subgroups is \textit{easier} than its $p$-regular counterpart.